folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I can't imagine his position" > Can't imagine

-* Lecras seems to be empathizing with Kendrick as Lecrae recognizes how difficult it must be for Kendrick to be at the top of the rap game.
+* Lecrae seems to be empathizing with Kendrick as he recognizes how difficult it must be for Kendrick to be at the top of the rap game.

-* Recall that on the third verse of “Watch the Party Die”, Kendrick said “The more visible you get, the more your spiritual is tried”.
+* Recall that on the third verse of “Watch the Party Die,” Kendrick said, “The more visible you get, the more your spiritual is tried.”

-* While Kendrick did wonder what Lecrae would do if Lecrae was in Kendrick's position, Lecrae recognizes that his own trials, while certainly challenging, really don’t compare to what Kendrick must face as arguably the most visible hip hop artist in the world.
+* While Kendrick did wonder what Lecrae would do if Lecrae was in Kendrick's position, Lecrae recognizes that his own trials, while certainly challenging, really don’t compare to what Kendrick must face as arguably the most visible hip-hop artist in the world.
 Hence, Lecrae seems to humbly recognize that he really cannot know for sure what he would actually do since he can't even imagine being in such a position.

 {{< /details >}}